-Singapore Food Trail, located at level one of the Singapore Flyer, is another ideal place to hunt for your favourite Singapore Food all under one roof.
+Singapore Food Treats, located at level one of the Singapore Flyer, is another ideal place to hunt for your favourite Singapore Food all under one roof.
 Beside the popular Chicken Rice, Fried Hokkien Mee, Fried Carrot Cake and Satay, you can also try out other local delights such as Fried Oyster Omelette, Prawn Noodle, Barbecue Seafood and Beef Noodle.

 8.30am to 10.30pm daily (last entry 10.15pm)

 Take a Circle Line MRT train to Promenade Station and take Exit A after alighting the train.
 When you are out of the station, you will see a junction on your left.
 Cross the junction and take on Temasek Avenue.
 When you come to the next junction, you will see the flyer on your left.
 It shouldn't take you more than 10 minutes to reach there.

 Marina Centre Bus Terminal, which is located at Raffles Boulevard, is only two blocks away from the flyer.
 You may take any one of the following bus service numbers to the bus terminal and take a slow walk to the flyer: 1N, 2N, 3N, 4N, 5N, 6N, NR2, NR5, NR7, NR8, 56, 75, 77, 171, 195, 960.